 Common error codes:

-| HTTP | code | Meaning |
+| HTTP | Code | Meaning |

 |---|

-| 400 | parameter_missing / invalid_request_error | Missing parameter or invalid format |
+| 400 | parameter_missing / invalid_request_error | Missing or malformed parameters |

-| 401 | invalid_api_key | Invalid API Key or signature verification failed |
+| 401 | invalid_api_key | Invalid API Key or signature verification failure |

-| 403 | — | Insufficient permissions to access resource |
+| 403 | — | Insufficient permissions to access the resource |

 | 404 | resource_not_found | Resource does not exist |